Skip to main content

 6. Subprocessors

-Customer authorizes Picflow to use subprocessors to deliver the Service.
+Customer provides a general written authorization for Picflow to engage subprocessors to deliver the Service.
 A current list is maintained in Subprocessors.

 This Section 8 explains Picflow’s default retention, Customer-controlled deletion, and limited residual retention for Customer personal data processed under this DPA: